 The Toyota Production System creates a “community of scientists.”
-Toyota uses a rigorous problem-solving process that is, in effect, an experimental test of any proposed changes.
+Toyota uses a rigorous problem solving process that is, in effect, an experimental test of any proposed changes.
 In this workshop we will explain Toyota’s powerful approach to problem solving and the Four Rules that underlie it.
 We will practice using actual case studies and explain what the Four Rules and the problem solving method mean for management systems and behaviour.
 We will illustrate underlying mental models.
-Finally, we will discuss infrastructure required to develop and sustain problem solvers, and make explicit the link between problem solving and core lean activities such as strategy deployment, standardized work, visual management and human resources practices.
+Finally, we will discuss infrastructure required to develop and sustain problem solvers, and make explicit the link between problem solving and core lean activities such as strategy deployment, standardised work, visual management and human resources practices.

 To create and sustain problem solvers at all levels we need to link problem solving to core management systems and behaviour.
-The explicit link between problem solving and lean activities such as policy management, standardized work, visual management, human resources management and “go see” (Gemba) activities are explained.
+The explicit link between problem solving and lean activities such as policy management, standardised work, visual management, human resources management and “go see” (Gemba) activities are explained.
 You will learn how to do this simply and effectively.

 Problem solving has been called the “DNA of the Toyota Production System.”
 The world’s most successful companies are those that develop problem solvers at every level.
 Specific topics include: